Super

 internationally years later as the main police officer in John Woo's

-time for the first attack.
+first attack.

 The